What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Further Implementation Details

 \subsubsection{Tabular Datasets (\cref{tab:tabular_datasets})}

-\textbf{Datasets}: The datasets "dna", "semeion" and "isolet" are all from the OpenML repository~\citep{OpenML2013}.
-For each dataset we split the samples intro three folds, which were used for evaluation according to a standard $3$-way cross validation protocol.
+\textbf{Datasets}: The datasets “dna'', “semeion'' and “isolet'' are all from the OpenML repository~\citep{OpenML2013}.
+For each dataset we split the samples intro three folds, which were used for evaluation according to a standard three-way cross-validation protocol.
 That is, for each of the three folds, we used one third of the data as a test set and the remaining for train and validation.
-Specifically, one third of the samples in the remaining folds (not used for testing) were allocated for the validation set.
+One third of the samples in the remaining folds (not used for testing) were allocated for the validation set.

 \textbf{Neural network architectures}: